moteus/lua-llthreads2/README.md

 * register loaders for llthreads library itself

 ##Additional
-* thread:join() method support zero timeout to check if thread alive
+* thread:join() method support zero timeout to check if thread alive (does not work on Windows with pthreads)
-* thread:join() method support arbitrary timeout on Windows platform
+* thread:join() method support arbitrary timeout on Windows threads
 * set_logger function allow logging errors (crash Lua VM) in current llthread's threads
 * thread:start() has additional parameter which control in which thread child Lua VM will be destroyed